Auto body shops

 Follow these tips to ensure your shop runs efficiently and within the law:

-What are best practices for auto body shops?
+What are pollution prevention (P2) best practices for auto body shops?

-There are a variety of ways to improve your shop's environment and output.
+There are a variety of recommended P2 best practices for auto body shops.
 Here are a few ideas:

 What are some ways your shop can lower costs?